Skip to main content

 All upcoming World Art History Certificate: Core Courses programs

-Over the centuries, major themes in art continue to appear and reappear.
-Portraiture, landscapes, and scenes of everyday life are a few notable examples of areas that artists have interpreted in styles ranging from the naturalistic to the surreal.
-Art historian Joseph Cassar examines significant masterworks within selected genres and offers a new way to understand and appreciate their similarities, as well as the uniqueness of the artists and the cultural norms that influenced them.
+Across the centuries, there are major themes in the history of art that continue to appear and reappear.
+Portrayals of love, the still-life form, and the use of perspective and light and shade are a few notable examples that artists have interpreted in styles ranging from the naturalistic to surreal.
+Art historian Joseph Cassar examines important masterworks within selected genres and offers a new way to understand and appreciate the similarities—and the uniqueness—among artists and the cultural norms that influenced their choices.
 (World Art History Certificate core course, 1 credit)